 This prevents the creation of subzones for the zones registered in Yandex.Cloud that users don't have access to.

-You can create subzones in different folders.
-For instance, the
+You can create zones and subzones in different folders.
+To do this, assign a user or service account the

-example.com. zone is created in a folder named
+example.com. parent zone is located in a folder named

 my-folder.
-In this case, you can create subzones named
+If you have the rights to manage this zone, you can create the subzones

 production.example.com. in the